JosephClay/xaja-js/README.md

 xaja
 ====

-A micro ajax library base on [qwest](https://github.com/pyrsmk/qwest) but with a [jquery](http://api.jquery.com/jQuery.ajax/) api, xhr2 support and promises.
+A micro ajax library base on [qwest](https://github.com/pyrsmk/qwest) but with a [jquery](http://api.jquery.com/jQuery.ajax/) api, and progress checking.

 ~1.94KB minified and gzipped